Meet the Team

 Nature Worx Guide

-Zoe Jack has been a guide for Nature Worx since the summer of 2018.
-In addition to this role, Zoe has served as the Summer Camp Director at Genesee Valley Outdoor Learning Center in northern Baltimore County.
-Zoe worked as a wilderness therapy field guide with adolescents on the autism spectrum in Utah and as a behavior interventionist with children exposed to early traumas at an alternative school in Vermont.
-In August of 2017, she completed hiking the 2,190 mile Appalachian Trail from Georgia to Maine in 150 days, giving her even more time to experience the nourishing and healing power of nature.
-Zoe is working on her Masters in Social Work at the University of Maryland with a concentration in clinical, therapeutic practice and holistic treatment methods.
+I have been a guide for Nature Worx since the summer of 2018.
+In addition to this role, I served as the Summer Camp Director at Genesee Valley Outdoor Learning Center in northern Baltimore County.
+I have worked as a wilderness therapy field guide with adolescents on the autism spectrum in Utah and as a behavior interventionist with children exposed to early traumas at an alternative school in Vermont.
+In August of 2017, I completed hiking the 2,190 mile Appalachian Trail from Georgia to Maine in 150 days, giving me even more time to experience the nourishing and healing power of nature.
+I recently completed my Masters in Social Work at the University of Maryland with a concentration in clinical, therapeutic practice and holistic treatment methods.

 Kate Gerwin, Nature Worx Guide